Profzubbyd/66DaysofData/README.md

 ### Day 42
 Today, I still went deeper into understanding Neural Networks.
 Watched a StatQuest video: https://youtu.be/CqOfi41LfDw The explanation was well broken down.

+### Day 43
+Today, I studied time series in R specifically on modeling deterministic trends.
+I studied straight line regression, polynomial regression, and seasonal means model all using least squares estimation.
+I also did some analysis on residuals, checking their normality and independence.